twilco/widen.github.io/_posts/2018-02-07-AWS-CloudFront-User-Authentication-using-Lambda@Edge.md

 };
 ```

-This works surprising well; however, there was a lot of room for improvement.
+This works surprisingly well; however, there was a lot of room for improvement.
 The most glaring obvious scalability problem is having a single shared password.
 One option we considered was to extend this code to improve the loading of passwords; the major downsides were still needing to manually manage user credentials and requiring users to remember yet another password.

 We use [Google's G Suite](https://gsuite.google.com/) internally for email; we thought if we were to leverage their support of [OpenID Connect](http://openid.net/connect/) as a relying party we could completely remove the need for our Lambda@Edge function to know anything about usernames or passwords.